SiriusInfTra/Sirius/README.md

 **Triton Models**

-Triton models are stored at `server/triton_models`, as shown below.
-The model have a directory of the trtion compiled model (`model.plan`and `config.pbtxt`)
+Triton models are stored in `server/triton_models`.
+Each model has a directory containing the Triton compiled model (`model.plan` and `config.pbtxt`), as shown below.

 ```
 ├── densenet161